“I’m DJ-Beat-es… and I do drugs.”

 Paul is an Associate Artist at Birmingham REP and Theatre Absolute who aims to expose the ‘ordinary’ in a ‘spectacular’ fashion.
 He is playing a crucial role in Coventry’s year as City of Culture, both as an artist, with his most ambitious performance to date set to take place in Coventry Cathedral in February 2022, and as a producer, creating opportunities for up and coming artists in the city through his role at Shoot Festival.

 His widely acclaimed touring show We’ve Got Each Other, the almost entirely imagined Bon Jovi musical, is coming up to 100 performances following a hit run at Edinburgh Festival Fringe 2018.
 It has toured across the UK, Spain, America and made it to Canada in March 2020, just before lockdown.
 In 2018, the show won BE Festival’s Audience Prize as well as Audience Prize and Best Performer Prize at FITT Festival Tarragona, Spain.

 “A show that bridges comedy and a master class in theatre” – The List (on We’ve Got Each Other)

 “O’Donnell is an enormously likeable deadpan presence” – Lyn Gardner, Stagedoor App (on We’ve Got Each Other)

 “Pure theatrical genius” – North West End (on We’ve Got Each Other)

-Dia-Beat-es has completed its first stage of R&D and will go into full production in 2022.
-It will be available to tour to theatre venues, unconventional spaces and informal NHS spaces with a scalable and adaptable set.
+Following the show’s current dates, Dia-Beat-Es will be available to tour to theatre venues, unconventional spaces and informal NHS spaces with a scalable and adaptable set.
 Ideally, the audience will be standing so that they can dance along to the sick, sick beats, but there is flexibility.